This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 -

-- Exact rules may vary from game to game - some games may require different maps or characters played in each game within the series.
+- Exact rules may vary from competition to competition -- some games may require different maps or characters played in each game within the series.

 -